MrWolfZ/simplux/recipes/advanced/creating-testable-side-effects/README.md

 These simple looking effects provide some interesting challenges for testing.
 There are two scenarios to consider:

-#### testing an effect itself
+#### Testing an effect itself

-For our effects above sadly there is not much that **simplux** can do for you.
-You will either need to write an integration test that runs in a browser and really reads and sets the title.
+For our effects above you will either need to write an integration test that runs in a browser and really reads and sets the title.
 Or you will need to run the test in an environment that mocks the `document` and allows you to assert the title was set correctly, although this just moves the responsibility for mocking to a different library or framework.
 Since the effects are so simple you may also decide to omit testing them at all and instead focus on the more interesting scenario below.

-#### testing other code that uses this effect
+#### Testing other code that uses this effect

 This is where **simplux** can make your life simple.
 Each **simplux** effect can be mocked with the help of the `mockEffect` function from the testing package.
 Let's say we have a function to show a notification count in the tab title.